Chronic Pain: The Choices and the Burdens

 Relief can come through understanding the relationship of our body and mind and learning the ability to not add additional mental suffering to physical pain is pivotal to finding ease.
 This concept is fundamental to mindfulness and can be taught to patients and clients.

-This workshop will be an experiential and didactic exploration of integration and separation; not identifying with the body but being kind and compassionate towards it.
-We will examine the reasons why separation of mind and body is not only skillful but imperative in gaining the capacity to live with mental and emotional ease in spite of the body’s conditions and learn tools to develop self-compassion.
+This workshop for professionals will be an experiential and didactic exploration of integration and separation.
+We will examine the reasons why separation of mind and body is not only skillful but also imperative in gaining the capacity to live with mental and emotional ease in spite of the body’s conditions and learn tools to develop self-compassion.
 We will learn mindfulness-based approaches to working with clients, students, and patients.

-- Distinguish between physical pain and optional mental pain
+• Define the difference between physical pain and mental pain

-- Practice and assess variety of chair yoga stretches suitable to those with mobility issues
+• Describe and demonstrate a variety of chair yoga stretches safe and suitable to those with mobility issues